gondsm/mrgs_compression_benchmark/README.md

 ### pull_dependencies.sh

 If you've just cloned this repository, I'd start by looking here.
-This shell script downloads and extracts all the tools I've tested myself using this tool.
+This shell script downloads and extracts all the implementations I've tested myself using this tool.

 ### Building and running the tool